-Male circumcision is the removal of the foreskin around the end ofthe penis.
-If you decide on circumcision, your baby's doctor will do it in the
+Male circumcision is the removal of the foreskin around the end of the

+penis.
+If you decide on circumcision, your baby's doctor will do it

-the circumcision may need to be done later.
+problems, the circumcision may need to be done later.
 The doctor will

 During the Procedure

-- Your baby may be offered a pacifier dipped in sugar water to ease pain.
+- Your baby may be offered a pacifier dipped in sugar water to ease the pain.

 After the Procedure

 - The penis is wrapped with Vaseline-soaked gauze.
 The gauze will fall off

 on its own and may be left off.
 The stitches under the gauze will dissolve